tjotala/SoloWriter/README.md

 5. On the *host*

-Copy your SSH key to the *target* to make the subsequent steps easier:
+Copy your SSH key to the *target* to make the subsequent steps easier.
+Note that on a Mac OS X machine, you may need to install the tool first.

+	brew install ssh-copy-id
 	ssh-copy-id pi@<ip_address>

 You will be prompted for the password.
 Enter the default password *raspberry*.